kks32-courses/hpc-containers/docker/docker.md

 Let’s unpack the jargon:

-A hypervisor is a piece of software, firmware, or hardware that VMs run on top of.
+A hypervisor is a piece of software, firmware, or hardware that run Virtual Machines.
 The hypervisors themselves run on physical computers, referred to as the “host machine”.
 The host machine provides the VMs with resources, including RAM and CPU.
 These resources are divided between VMs and can be distributed as you see fit.
 So if one VM is running a more resource heavy application, you might allocate more resources to that one than the other VMs running on the same host machine.

 The VM that is running on the host machine (again, using a hypervisor) is also often called a “guest machine.”
 This guest machine contains both the application and whatever it needs to run that application (e.g. system binaries and libraries).
 It also carries an entire virtualized hardware stack of its own, including virtualized network adapters, storage, and CPU — which means it also has its own full-fledged guest operating system.
 From the inside, the guest machine behaves as its own unit with its own dedicated resources.
 From the outside, we know that it’s a VM — sharing resources provided by the host machine.